 The pathways are perfectly accessible for pushchairs so you may wish to consider taking one if little legs get tired easily.

 Location – Head to the pay and display Swannery Car Park in Weymouth which is opposite the Jubilee Retail Park and you will see the Centre at the far end.
-A more detailed map can be found on the Website.

 Thank you again to the lovely staff and volunteers at the RSPB Radipole Lake Centre, all of the Mums told me they had a wonderful time and we look forward to coming back again next year.